momacs/pram/README.md

 ### The SIRS Model

-The well-known SIR epidemiological model (Kermack & McKendrick, 1927) will help us illustrate the differnet modeling levels.
+The SIR epidemiological model (Kermack & McKendrick, 1927) will help us illustrate the differnet modeling levels.
 In that model, population is compartmentalized into susceptible (S), infectious (I), and recovered (R).
-As shown on the image below, an infectious disease is transmitted between susceptible hosts with the rate $\beta$ who eventually recover with rate $\gamma$.
-If the disease does not leave the individuals with life-long immunity, the recovered can become susceptible again with rate $\alpha$ (i.e., if $\alpha = 0$, the SIRS model collapses into the SIR model).
+As shown on the image below, an infectious disease is transmitted between susceptible hosts with the rate β . &beta; who eventually recover with rate $\gamma$.
+Because getting a disease does not need to result in life-long immunity to it, the model can be augmented by allowing recovered hosts become susceptible again with rate &alpha;; this is the SIRS model.

 ![The SIRS model](media/modeling-levels/sirs-model.png)